Today we are making these super fancy macarons. My newest macaron recipe is for these delicious Dulce de Leche Pecan Macarons.

 Process the pecans in the food processor, until finely ground.
 Set aside.

-- Add vanilla.
+Add the vanilla.
 Mix until combined.

 Dulce de leche